-UIA - The Union of International Architects has chosen Copenhagen as the host city in 2023 where more than 15.000 architects and the builds environment will gather in the city to explore how architecture can drive sustainable development.
+UIA - The Union of International Architects has chosen Copenhagen as the host city in 2023 where more than 15.000 architects will gather in the city to explore how architecture can drive sustainable development.
 Read about their ambitions below.

 1. WHAT DO YOU EXPECT WILL BE THE POSITIVE IMPACT FROM YOUR EVENT?

 Our overall ambition is to create what we call ‘The Copenhagen Lessons’ – a contribution from the world of architecture to the fulfilment of the United Nations 17 Sustainable Development Goals (SDG).
 We aim to give recommendations for initiatives and priorities essential for SDG achievement by 2030.
-When it comes to event-sustainability we hope the impact will be new ways of interacting with the city, giving something back, and taking the next step in social sustainability so no one is left behind also when it comes to taking part in a congress.
+When it comes to event-sustainability we hope the impact will be new ways of interacting with the city, giving something back, and taking the next step in social sustainability so no one is left behind also when it comes to taking part in an event.

 2. WHAT WILL BE YOURE NEGATIVE FOOTPRINT?

 We expect 10-15.000 participants from all over the world, a lot of whom will be flying to Copenhagen.
 So we are focused on reducing our carbon footprint and will be nudging as many as possible to off-set their flights or to take the train if they are joining from Europe.

 3. WHAT ARE YOU PARTICULARLY FOCUSED ON WHEN IT COMES TO SUSTAINABILITY?